Nannu Dochukunduvate: Synopsis

 Karthik (Sudheer Babu) is a workaholic working in a software company.
 He dreams of immigrating to the US.
 A situation forces him to hire a short film actress Meghana/Siri (Nabha Natesh) to act as his lover, Meghana is playful and full of life, unlike Karthik who leads a boring life.
 After a few incidents Meghana proposes to Karthik through WhatsApp that he does not notice due to his work pressure and she deletes the message.
-Suddenly Karthik's father gets sick and he asks Meghana and Karithik to attend a wedding in which accidentally they got close and Karithik starts to love her.
+Suddenly Karthik's father gets sick and he asks Meghana and Karithik to attend a wedding in which accidentally they got close and Karthik starts to love her.
 After the wedding he wants to propose, but he heard Meghana promising to her mother that she will marry whoever her mother will choose in her favorite temple.
 Karithik feels sad and leaves.
 To their surprise Karithik 's father knew that they were not a real couple and her name.
 They were both separated.
 On Meghana 's wedding day Karithik hurries to her wedding, but they learn that it was only an act.
 The actor leaves the act and Karithik replaces him as the movie ends.